Fresh, authentic, healthy.

 Imagine a tropical breakfast overlooking the pool and beach.
 A light, refreshing lunch in the shade by the pool.
-A three-course gourmet dinner or barbecue all prepared by your private Chef, Anthony.
+A three-course gourmet dinner or barbecue all prepared by your private Chef, Supun.
 From sensational Sri Lankan rice and curry banquet to Western dishes that you’ll remember long after your stay.
 Sri Lanka has one of the most varied cuisines in the world with an abundance of spices, fresh fruits, vegetables, and last but not least, world class seafood.

 We serve a tropical breakfast, a two course lunch and a three course dinner, every day during your stay.
 All meals are served at our dining table by the pool, that seats 14 guests facing the setting sun and the warm Indian ocean.
 A vegetarian menu is available and we have a separate menu for the kids.
 Go here for full board prices and booking information.

-Chef Anthony, and his team has more than 30 years’ experience in Sri Lankan and international dishes, and we spent years perfecting our menu to offer you the most varied experience when staying with us.
+Chef Supun, and his team has more than 30 years’ experience in Sri Lankan and international dishes, and we spent years perfecting our menu to offer you the most varied experience when staying with us.
 Whether you are into spicy Sri Lankan curries, mild island dishes, a vegetarian or vegan feasts, we will serve food that you will have a hard time forgetting.

-Chef Anthony is heading to the fresh markets in the morning to select the ingredients for the day.
+Chef Supun is heading to the fresh markets in the morning to select the ingredients for the day.
 Do please accompany him, if you wish to experience these bustling markets and see the variety of fruits, vegetables and sea food available.
 You may also join him for a cooking session, and learn about the Sri Lankan cuisine, its herbs, spices, curries, and the art of coconut pressing.
-Whilst this can be fun, it is by no means necessary and if you wish to just sit back, relax and enjoy your meals.
-Chef Anthony will create delicious international dishes and Sri Lankan curries for you
+Whilst this can be fun, it is by no means necessary and if you wish to, just sit back, relax and enjoy your meals.
+Chef Supun will create delicious international dishes and Sri Lankan curries for you

 You are more than welcome to bring your own liquor; no corkage will be applied.
 A small selection of wine and international liquor can be bought locally.
 If you have a favourite brand, we recommend you purchase them from Duty Free on arrival at the airport.
 We offer espresso at an extra price, and local, filtered coffee is available in plentiful supply.
 We get some delicious fruits from our local market, and Anthony is an expert in whipping up refreshing, healthy juices and shakes from the fresh tropical fruit.
 Just let him know.